Local SEO Featured

 • Pages without structured data

-Lesson #2: Video Content Boosted AI Visibility 3x
+Lesson #2: Video content boosted AI visibility 3x

-This surprised us.
+This one surprised us.

 Locksmiths who embedded YouTube videos showing emergency lockout processes saw 3x higher AI Overview appearance rates compared to text-only pages.